olliw42/mLRS-docu/docs/BINDING.md

 The binding procedure is as follows:

 1. On the Tx side you have three options: (i) press the bind button (for ca. 4 seconds) on the Tx module, (ii) initiate the binding via a CLI command, or (iii) initiate the binding via the mLRS configuration Lua script.
 If available, the binding can also be initiated via the OLED display.
-2. Press the bind button (for ca 4 seconds) on the receiver.
+2. Press the bind button (for ca. 4 seconds) on the receiver.

 The sequence doesn't matter, i.e., one also can first press the bind button on the receiver and then set the Tx module into binding mode.

 When in binding mode, the green and red LEDs will blink alternatively with ca 2.5 Hz.

-When a receiver is connected to a Tx module, the common parameters (as well as all other parameters) can be changed and stored permanently by issuing a save command either via the CLI (pstore; command) or the mLRS configuration Lua script (Save button), or the OLED display if available (STORE option).
+When a receiver is connected to a Tx module, the common parameters as well as all other parameters can be changed and stored permanently by issuing a save command either via the CLI (pstore; command) or the mLRS configuration Lua script (Save button), or the OLED display if available (STORE option).

+Note: When flashing mLRS to new hardware or after performing a factory reset (e.g. by a full chip erase) the Tx module and receiver should usually connect immediately as they will be bound already (i.e. both have the default bind phrase of 'mlrs.0', default mode and default frequency band).

 The following video shows the various LED blink pattern: